-Project Managers in the construction industry are responsible for setting schedules, keeping an eye on finances, managing staff and ensuring there are no safety hazards on site.
+Construction project managers are responsible for setting schedules, keeping an eye on finances, managing staff and ensuring there are no safety hazards on site…

 Project managers are hired to lead and oversee building projects from beginning to end.
-These jobs can be a small remodelling or renovation job or the construction of a large residential decelopment.
+These jobs can be a small remodelling or renovation job or the construction of a large residential development.

 A Project Manager will be involved from the beginning of a project with initial planning, selection of architects, general contractors, builders and other parties.

 Project Managers may perform some of these tasks:

 - Project management planning – laying out a plan for the entire project specifying the tasks and materials needed to complete to a timeline